Congaree and Penn: The History Behind A Rice Farm in Jacksonville

 Rice farming was once a large industry in Northeast Florida, and Meyer is bringing it back using old-fashioned techniques while also experimenting with modern technological innovations.
-He planted four acres of rice paddies last February on his 160-acre farm, Congaree and Penn, located in a rural area on Jacksonville’s Northside on Old King’s Road.
-In late summer and early fall, he and a team of workers hand-harvested 6,000 pounds of Jupiter rice, a medium grain rice that he sold to several First Coast restaurants.
+He planted four acres of rice paddies on his 160-acre farm, Congaree and Penn, located in a rural area on Jacksonville’s Northside on Old King’s Road.
+In the late summer of his first harvest, he and a team of workers hand-harvested 6,000 pounds of Jupiter rice, a medium grain rice that he sold to several First Coast restaurants.

 Meyer began rice farming after graduating from college with a master’s degree in aquaculture, the science of fish farming.
 Discouraged by the high energy costs of water filtration used in standard aquaculture, he decided to use rice paddies as filters – an ancient agricultural process.
 He planted rice to see how well it would grow on the farm, with the intention of brewing sake.
 While eventually that will be a goal, he decided for now to sell the rice as a crop.
 Crawfish that he planted in the paddies turn over the soil, and disperse nutrients, but it will take a few years to establish a population, and there are no plans to farm them.